openedx/edx-platform/openedx/core/djangoapps/waffle_utils/docs/decisions/0004-waffle-util-namespacing.rst

 Change the interface to WaffleFlag and WaffleSwitch to simply take the complete flag name, rather than a Namespace object.

-The constructor can assert that the name includes a dot (``.``) to help remind people to use some form of prefixed namespace.
-Waffle objects which do not include a dot in their name should be converted to ``NonNamespacedWaffleFlag`` or ``NonNamespacedWaffleSwitch`` objects, enabling a simpler transition for existing flags and switches that don't meet this requirement.
+The constructor can assert that the name includes a `.` to help remind people to use some form of prefixed namespace.
+However, an optional argument with a name like `skip_namespace_assertion=True` could be used to skip this assertion, enabling a simpler transition for existing flags and switches that don't meet this requirement.

 Consequences
 ============